 The area of proposed research will be the technologies associated with Information-Interchange and Natural-Language Processing, with particular attention to the emergence of English as the main international natural-language.
-In the context of Information-Interchange there will be an examination into the inefficiencies that result from a lack of mutual-understanding, mainly through inadequate or incorrect use of given words, but also because of variations in the way that given words are presented in text format.
-This will include difficulties of exact mutual-understanding between man and machine.
+There will be an examination into the inefficiencies that result from a lack of mutual-understanding mainly through inadequate or incorrect use of given words.
+It will examine the variations in the way that text and supporting visualisations are presented (metagraphemics) .
+It will also examine difficulties over of exact mutual-understanding between man and machine.

 Ambiguity means having more than one possible meaning and as most English words have varying levels of ambiguity then there is clearly a problem with mutual understanding.
 One of the prime objectives of the proposed research will be to carry out an object based investigation into the real-world nature of word ambiguity.
 By focusing initially on the actual word “ambiguity”, a 4 page analysis is presented that will form part of a suggested disambiguation process which will be termed a single word lexical profile; and new labelling concepts of text-translation, word-choice, word-selection, correct-meaning, universal-consensus and verification will be explained and introduced as a preliminary to further research.

 The assumption is made that, for most practical applications, the medium for information-interchange will be a qwerty keyboard and screen.
 An increasing cause of ambiguity, particularly with the growth of E-mail is the use, or non-use, of metagraphemic devices i.e. punctuation marks, allographs, fonts, ideograms, and spacing.
 Metagraphemics, the study of these devices is currently under-researched.